Moments of the Riemann zeta function on short intervals of the critical line: Lower bounds

 \end{lemma}

-\begin{proof} We only have to prove the case $\theta>0$.
-The proof is exactly as in \cite{ABBRS_2019} with a new error term due to the choice of $\nu_{\theta}$.
-(The manipulations are very similar to the ones in Lemma \ref{le:2nd}.)
+\begin{proof} The proof follows \cite{ABBRS_2019} with a new error term due to the choice of $\nu_{\theta}$.
+(The manipulations are very similar to the ones in Lemma~\ref{le:2nd}.)
 The error appears after Equation (4.10) in \cite{ABBRS_2019} and is given by